hipdac-lab/SC24-SOLAR/README.md

 ```
 Running Baseline Training
-This is GPU 0 from node: hipdac
+This is GPU 0 from node: node0
 number of training:32
 Will have 2 steps.
 100%|██████████| 3/3 [00:10<00:00,  3.49s/it]